Rule 8.931. Petitions filed by persons not represented by an attorney

 (C)Any other documents or portions of documents submitted to the trial court that are necessary for a complete understanding of the case and the ruling under review; and

-(D)A reporter's transcript or electronic recording of the oral proceedings that resulted in the ruling under review.
+(D)A reporter's transcript, a transcript of an electronic recording or, if the court has a local rule permitting this, an electronic recording of the oral proceedings that resulted in the ruling under review.

-(2)In extraordinary circumstances, the petition may be filed without the documents required by (1)(A)-(C) if the petitioner files a declaration that explains the urgency and the circumstances making the documents unavailable and fairly summarizes their substance.
+(2)In extraordinary circumstances, the petition may be filed without the documents required by (1)(A)-(C) but must include a declaration that explains the urgency and the circumstances making the documents unavailable and fairly summarizes their substance.

-(3)If a transcript or electronic recording under (1)(D) is unavailable, the record must include a declaration by the petitioner:
+(3)If a transcript or electronic recording under (1)(D) is unavailable, the record must include a declaration:

 (B)Stating that the transcript or electronic recording has been ordered, the date it was ordered, and the date it is expected to be filed, which must be a date before any action requested of the appellate division other than issuance of a temporary stay supported by other parts of the record.

-(4)If the petitioner does not submit the required record or explanations or does not present facts sufficient to excuse the failure to submit them, the court may summarily deny a stay request, the petition, or both.
+(4)If the petition does not include the required record or explanations or does not present facts sufficient to excuse the failure to submit them, the court may summarily deny a stay request, the petition, or both.

 (c) Form of supporting documents